Updated Investor Bulletin: New “T+2” Settlement Cycle – What Investors Need To Know

 What Will Change?

-Under the new “T+2” settlement cycle, most securities transactions will now settle in two business days of their transaction date.
+Under the new market-wide “T+2” settlement cycle, most securities transactions will now settle in two business days of their transaction date.
 For example, if you sell shares of ABC stock on Monday, the transaction would settle on Wednesday.
 That means that if you have a securities certificate, you may need to deliver your securities certificate to your broker-dealer earlier or through different means than you do today.
 If you hold your securities with your broker-dealer, your broker-dealer will deliver the securities on your behalf one day earlier.
-Similarly, if you are buying securities, you may need to pay for your securities transactions one business day earlier.
-Please consult with your broker-dealer as to any changes that may specifically affect you or your account.
+Similarly, if you are buying securities, you may need pay for your securities transactions one business day earlier.
+If you have a margin account, consult your broker to see how the “T+2” settlement cycle might affect your margin agreement.

 Which Securities Does the New “T+2” Settlement Cycle Impact?